MadLittleMods/gulp-image-diff/README.md

 	 - `differenceMapColor`: object - The color for each pixel used in the `differenceMapImage` that is not within tolerance.
 	 	 - Default: `{ r: 255, g: 0, b: 0, a: 200 }`
 	 	 - If transparent, it will be alpha-blended with the reference image.
+	 - `logProgress`: bool - Log each diff as it completes.
+Prints out some of the analysis.
+	 	 - You can also hook onto `.on('log', ...)` events which are emitted no matter what.